MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/web-resources.md

  You can use the form editor to add and configure form-enabled web resources into your table forms.

- Because web resources are stored as records in the database, they can be managed programmatically by using the standard techniques to create, retrieve, and update records.
+ Because web resources are stored as rows in the database, they can be managed programmatically by using the standard techniques to create, retrieve, and update rows.
 Text-based web resources (JScript, CSS, XML, XSL, RESX, and HTML) can be edited and saved in the application.

 <a name="BKMK_LimitationsOfWebResources"></a>
 ### Limitations of web resources